cotengra.core¶

 Get the einsum string describing the contraction that produces

-the characters are mapped into [a-zA-Z], for compatibility withnumpy.einsum
+node, unlikeget_indsthe characters are mapped into [a-zA-Z], for compatibility withnumpy.einsumfor example.

 - total_flops(dtype=None, log=None)[source]¶